 We apply the mitigation hierarchy to our activities, looking for a positive overall balance of their impact on biodiversity.

-The current economic growth model is the main factor behind the accelerated loss of biodiversity that has been proven to exist.
-Scientists estimate that species are being lost at 1,000 to 10,000 times the natural rate, and that 60% of ecosystem services provided to humans are degraded or are used unsustainably.
+Nature is the main source of resources for human life.
+The current economic growth model is the main culprit for the accelerated loss of biodiversity we have been witnessing.
+Scientists estimate that we are losing species at speeds 1,000 to 10,000 times higher than normal rates, and that 60% of the resources provided by ecosystems are either degraded or used in an unsustainable manner.

 Recognition of the pressure of human activity on the biodiversity.
 Increased awareness of the economic costs this loss entails.